-This resource has been fully reviewed and updated by a member of The Open Sanctuary Project’s staff as of September 1, 2021
+This resource has been A member of The Open Sanctuary Project’s staff has given this resource a full review and provided updates where necessary. by a member of The Open Sanctuary Project’s staff as of September 1, 2021

 Because every resident is a unique individual, it’s difficult to offer specific guidance regarding safe cohabitation with members of other species.
 However, there are certain species who may be more likely to safely cohabitate than others, and in some cases there are species combinations that are best avoided entirely due to potential safety risks or care needs that are too different.
 In order to make responsible, informed decisions about living arrangements and social groupings for any species at your sanctuary, it’s important to consider who they are, generally, as a species; what their needs and preferences are; and also to consider who they are as an individual.
 Additionally, you’ll want to think about any safety risks they could potentially pose to another species and vice versa.
 Below we’ll discuss important things to keep in mind when considering living arrangements and social groupings involving cows.
 In addition to the information below, you’ll need to consider the specific needs of the individuals you are considering housing them with.

-If you’ve ever had the opportunity to observe cows grooming each other, you probably already know that they are social animals who have evolved to live in herds with other cows.
+If you’ve ever had the opportunity to observe While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." grooming each other, you probably already know that they are social animals who have evolved to live in herds with other cows.
 Living in herds can help provide protection from predators, and even in settings where individuals are not at risk of predation, living with other cows can offer a sense of security.
 Herds also provide opportunities for cows to learn from one another.
-With this in mind, we recommend giving cow residents the opportunity to live with other cows whenever possible.
+With this in mind, we recommend giving While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." residents the opportunity to live with other cows whenever possible.
 However, it’s important to offer residents enough space and resources- overcrowding and competing for resources can result in unhealthy herd dynamics.

-As herd animals, isolation can cause significant stress, so if a cow resident is unable to live with other cows, it will be important to give them the opportunity to bond with a companion(s) of a different species while ensuring everyone’s safety.
+As herd animals, In medical and health-related circumstances, isolation represents the act or policy of separating an individual with a contagious health condition from other residents in order to prevent the spread of disease.
+In non-medical circumstances, isolation represents the act of preventing an individual from being near their companions due to forced separation.
+Forcibly isolating an individual to live alone and apart from their companions can result in boredom, loneliness, anxiety, and distress. can cause significant stress, so if a cow resident is unable to live with other cows, it will be important to give them the opportunity to bond with a companion(s) of a different species while ensuring everyone’s safety.

 Cows are grazing ruminants.
 While some cow residents may require supplemental food, a healthy, mature cow will primarily eat fresh pasture grasses or dried grass hay, and this is the best diet to promote healthy rumen function.
 Unless there is a specific reason not to do so, offering unrestricted access to forage is recommended.
 Therefore, housing cows with individuals who should not have unlimited access to forage or who require a different type of forage can be challenging.